Loading... Testing....

 What Is Red Raspberry Leaf Tea?

-Red raspberry leaf tea is made from the leaves of the red raspberry plant, which is native to Europe and Asia.
+Red raspberry leaf tea is an herbal tea made from the leaves of the red raspberry plant, which is native to Europe and Asia.
 The leaves are typically dried and steeped in hot water to create a tea that is rich in vitamins and minerals, including vitamin C, iron, and calcium [*].

 What Does Raspberry Leaf Tea Do?